Brown & Polson introduced corn flour to Britain.

 A massive explosion at the Paisley animal feeding-stuff drying plant killed five men in 1962.
 900 workers were employed at the factory, and fatalities would have been much higher if the incident had occurred during the day shift.

 Brown & Polson employed over 500 people in 1962.
-In 1963 the head office was relocated to Claygate, Surrey.
+The head office was relocated to Claygate, Surrey from 1963.

 A £750,000 extension of the Paisley site was completed in 1964.

-Brown & Polson acquired Frank Cooper, an Oxford marmalade manufacturer in 1964 for £866,250 in cash.
+Brown & Polson acquired Frank Cooper, an Oxford marmalade manufacturer for £866,250 in cash in 1964.
+Marmalade production was relocated to the Brown & Polson factory in Paisley from 1967.

 Brown & Polson sold its Millwall sugar business to Tate & Lyle in 1964.

-Knorr stock cubes and soups were manufactured at Paisley from the mid 1960s.
+Corn Products Co acquired Knorr in 1958.
+Knorr stock cubes and soups were manufactured at Paisley from the mid-1960s.

-From 1965 until 1975, Brown & Polson had the licence to manufacture Gerber baby food for the British market.
-It held 13 percent of the British baby food market in 1969.
+Brown & Polson held the licence to manufacture Gerber baby food for the British market between 1965 and 1975.
+The company held 13 percent of the British baby food market in 1969.

 Brown & Polson produced at least one third of the United Kingdom’s glucose in 1971.

-Brown & Polson was renamed CPC (United Kingdom) Ltd in 1971.
+Brown & Polson was renamed CPC (United Kingdom) Ltd from 1971.

 3,200 people were employed in 1973.

-Brown & Polson introduced an instant custard powder in 1978.
+A Brown & Polson instant custard powder was introduced from 1978.
 The launch was supported by a £1 million television advertising campaign.

 Brown & Polson blancmange mix was discontinued in Britain in the 1990s.